d2l-ai/d2l-en/chapter_natural-language-processing/word2vec-data-set.md

 ### Read into Batches

-We extract all central target words `all_centers`, and the context words `all_contexts` and noise words `all_negatives` of each central target word from the data set.
+We extract all central target words `all_centers`, and the context words `all_contexts` and noise words `all_negatives` of each central target word from the dataset.
 We will read them in random minibatches.

 In a minibatch of data, the $i^\mathrm{th}$ example includes a central word and its corresponding $n_i$ context words and $m_i$ noise words.
 Since the context window size of each example may be different, the sum of context words and noise words, $n_i+m_i$, will be different.
 When constructing a minibatch, we concatenate the context words and noise words of each example, and add 0s for padding until the length of the concatenations are the same, that is, the length of all concatenations is $\max_i n_i+m_i$(`max_len`).
 In order to avoid the effect of padding on the loss function calculation, we construct the mask variable `masks`, each element of which corresponds to an element in the concatenation of context and noise words, `contexts_negatives`.
 When an element in the variable `contexts_negatives` is a padding, the element in the mask variable `masks` at the same position will be 0.
 Otherwise, it takes the value 1.
 In order to distinguish between positive and negative examples, we also need to distinguish the context words from the noise words in the `contexts_negatives` variable.
 Based on the construction of the mask variable, we only need to create a label variable `labels` with the same shape as the `contexts_negatives` variable and set the elements corresponding to context words (positive examples) to 1, and the rest to 0.